Meet The Team

 Hello, my name is Michelle (she/her) and I am an Associate Marriage and Family Therapist.
 I am a half Hmong and half Vietnamese 2nd generation immigrant.
 I received my Bachelor’s degree in Sociology from Fresno State and my Master’s degree in Marriage and Family Therapy from Alliant International University.
 I believe that every person has a unique story, and I strive to meet my clients where they are.
 My goal is to create a compassionate and non-judgmental space for individuals to explore and connect with their true selves.
 Whether you're navigating a specific challenge or looking for general support, I am here to walk alongside you on your journey of self-discovery.
 I take pride in offering culturally competent and gender-affirming care, recognizing that every individual’s identity and experiences are valuable and important.
 I work with clients from all walks of life and understand the significance of inclusivity in the therapeutic process.
 I have had the privilege of working with individuals across different life stages, including those navigating phase-of-life transitions, managing anxiety and depression, exploring their sexuality and gender identity, and addressing various relational and family dynamics.
 With a background in working with diverse populations, including children, families, and couples, I specialize in creating an empathetic and safe environment where all voices can be heard.
 I have a particular passion for working with 1st and 2nd generation families, helping to bridge cultural and generational gaps.
 I recognize the unique challenges that arise from balancing different cultural values and expectations.
 By fostering understanding and connection, I partner with couples and families to navigate challenges, strengthen relationships, and create a sense of unity within their unique dynamics.
 My therapeutic style encompasses different modalities such as Emotionally Focused Therapy, Solution Focused Therapy, Cognitive Behavioral Therapy, and (my favorite) Narrative Therapy.
 My approach is tailored to the unique needs and goals of each client.
 I believe that therapy should be a collaborative and empowering experience, one that supports growth, healing, and self-acceptance.
 I look forward to working with you and supporting you as you navigate your path to wellness.
 Supervised by Donald Turnmire, LMFT

-EMDR Therapist in Training, Gottman Level 1, CBT, and DBT
+EMDR Trained, Gottman Level 1, CBT, and DBT

 Associate Therapist